 The Bottom Line

-Judging by its ingredients alone, EVO 95% canned dog food looks like an above average wet product.
+Judging by its ingredients alone, EVO 95% Dog Food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Free of any plant-based protein boosters, this looks like the profile of a canned product containing a significant amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a canned product containing an abundance of meat.

-EVO 95% canned dog food is a meat-based wet product using a generous amount of beef, poultry, venison or fish as its main sources of animal protein, thus earning the brand 3.5 stars.
+EVO 95% is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a quality kibble from the same company may wish to check out our review of EVO Dry Dog Food.